-Racers must have completed a 50 mile winter event, or official Iditasport® prequalifying event = Sila Vette.
+Racers must have completed a 50 mile winter event, or by completing in an official Iditasport® pre-qualifying event = the Sila Vette.

 Racers who live in a cold weather climate, have adventured in extreme winter conditions or with military backgrounds are encouraged to submit their race/training resume for consideration.

-The Iditasport® Classic is a supported race (trailmarkers, snowmachine, & heated checkpoints) Your entry fee provides you with: Winter survival class, ride to the race start, marked trail, online race tracking, trailbreaking crew, tent camps & tented portable toilets.
-Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated.
-At the tent camps you will have a resting area and drinking water.
+The Iditasport® Classic is a supported race (trail markers, snowmachine, & tent camps) Your entry fee provides you with: Winter survival class, set trail markers, online race tracking, snowmachine support, tent camps & tented portable toilets.
+Our tent camps are Arctic Ovens— survival tents that are propane heated.
+At the tent camps you will have a resting area and water.
 Your drop bags will be delivered to the set remote location.
 Finishers also receive a personalized ulu trophy.

 The Iditasport® Classic brings together the racer’s winter skills and pushes their endurance level.
 The marked trail crosses wooded rolling hills, frozen rivers and lakes.